corstian/digital-garden/notes/software/algorithms/spatiotemporal-trajectory-matching/index.md

 > - The SWS and TWS functions should require sets as arguments.

 1. **Similarity**:
-	A method calculating similarity of two points based on the Euclidean distance and point variance. [[202107151651 Point similarity]]
+	A method calculating similarity of two points based on the Euclidean distance and point variance.
+[Point similarity](./point-similarity)
 1. **TWS (Time Weighted Similarity)**:
-	A function calculating the similarity of two sets of points based on the temporal distance. [[202107152102 Time weighted Similarity (TWS)]]
+	A function calculating the similarity of two sets of points based on the temporal distance.
+[Time weighted Similarity (TWS)](./time-weighted-similarity)
 3. **SWS (Space Weighted Similarity)**:
-	A function calculating the similarity of two sets of points based on their spatial distance. [[202107152108 Space Weighted Similarity (SWS)]]
+	A function calculating the similarity of two sets of points based on their spatial distance.
+[Space Weighted Similarity (SWS)](./space-weighted-similarity)